GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 List of all the filters enabled on mobile.

     *Remove any of the filters if you don't want one of them.
 It's useless to add other one.*

+**Custom SQL**

+Put your custom SQL in a file name `/opt/geotrek-admin/var/conf/extra_sql/<app name>/<pre or post>_<script name>.sql

+* app name is the name of the Django application, eg. trekking or tourism
+* pre_… scripts are executed before Django migrations and post_… scripts after
+* script are executed in INSTALLED_APPS order, then by alphabetical order of script names